winstonbecker/scCRC_continuum/README.md

 snRNA_stromal_analysis.R
 -standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples

+snRNA_immune_analysis.R
+-standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples

+**Questions/Comments:**

+For comments/questions, please either add a GitHub issue or email wbecker@stanford.edu.